katarighe/katarighe/README.md

 ## Hello, thank you for visiting my GitHub page! 👋 😊

-### 👨‍💻 A passionate Full-Stack Remote developer 🌐
+### 👨‍💻 A passionate Full-Stack Remote developer currently studying 🌐

 ### Who am I?
 - 👋 My name is **Mohamed A. Ighe**, a graduate in Bachelors in Information Technology (2016) and Masters in Computer Science (2020).